 - depressions close to the

 foundation that can collect surface water and cause

 building codes and inspection/permit requirements; local

 stormwater ordinances; local subdivision and zoning

 ordinances; and local flood damage protection ordinances

-and maps required by the National Flood Insurance
+and maps required by FEMA's National Flood Insurance

 Administration (NFIA).
 These sources are available at

 your local planning office, building inspectors